The Potoo – Nature’s Most Surprised Looking Bird

 Separated from her husband, during nights of a full moon, Iluku cries out to her husband because she can ‘see his face.'”

-If you want to see these big mouthed birdies in action, here’s a video compilation of the common potoo, northern potoo and the great potoo flying and hiding in Costa Rica.
+If you want to see these big mouthed birdies in action, here’s a video compilation of the common potoo, northern potoo, and great potoo flying and hiding in Costa Rica.
 They surely are a good looking bird:

 Potoo Meme